18 of the best Turkish restaurants in London

 Antepliler, Haringey

 What: Ahmet Ustunsurmeli, from Gaziantep, set up a bakery in 1993, serving authentic baklava, before eventually opening Antepliler that very same year.
-Since then, this restaurant has topped many ‘best Turkish restaurants’ lists, becoming renowned for its fresh and varied menu.
-Ingredients are carefully selected and a range are even imported from Turkey itself, meaning you are certain to enjoy an authentically created meal.
+Since then, this restaurant has topped many ‘best Turkish restaurants’ lists, becoming renowned for its killer grill plates and mezze.
+These days Antepliler dominates much of Green Lanes but it's still excellent and highly authentic, with ingredients carefully selected and often imported from Turkey itself.

 Where: 45-46 Grand Parade, N4 1AG